Famous for drafting a 2,000 Arabic-to-English dictionary. Clear for release. Missed out on freedom due to bureaucratic delay. No charge or trial.

-Abdul Latif Nasser is a 51-year-old Moroccan national, who was sold for a bounty to the US military in 2002.
-He was subsequently detained in Guantanamo Bay without charge or trial.
-Abdul Latif was cleared for release in July 2016, but remains in Guantanamo to this day, due to bureaucratic delay.
+Abdullatif Nasser is a 51-year-old Moroccan national who was sold for a bounty to the US military in 2002.
+He was detained in Guantánamo Bay without charge or trial.
+Abdullatif was cleared for release in July 2016, but remains in Guantánamo to this day due to bureaucratic delay.

-At his Periodic Review Board hearing in July 2016, Abdul Latif told the Board that he would prefer to be repatriated to Morocco, to be with his family and begin a new life.
-He plans to live in his family’s five-bedroom home in Casablanca.
-A number of family members have said they would financially support his reintegration, and his brother has offered him employment at his successful water treatment company.
-Abdul Latif would also be supported by Reprieve’s Life After Guantanamo program, which supports ex-prisoners after release to ensure their successful reintegration
+At his Periodic Review Board hearing in July 2016, Abdullatif told the Board that he wishes to be repatriated to Morocco, to be with his family and begin a new life.
+A number of family members have said they would financially support his reintegration.
+Abdullatif would also be supported by Reprieve’s Life After Guantánamo program, which supports ex-prisoners after their release.

-On January 18 2017, Reprieve filed emergency litigation on Abdul Latif’s behalf, asking the court to relieve the Obama Administration of the burden of the 30-day Congressional notice requirement.
-This would have allowed the Obama Administration to release him to Morocco, before President-elect Trump took office.
+On January 18 2017, Abdullatif’s attorneys filed emergency litigation on his behalf, asking the court to relieve the Obama Administration of the burden of the 30-day Congressional notice requirement.
+This would have allowed the Obama Administration to release him to Morocco before President-elect Trump took office.

-On January 19, Reprieve wrote an urgent letter to President Obama, asking him to withdraw opposition to our motion and transfer Abdul Latif home to Morocco immediately.
-However, the White House did not respond to our letter.
+On January 19, Reprieve wrote an urgent letter to President Obama, asking him to withdraw opposition to our motion and to transfer Abdullatif home to Morocco immediately.
+The White House never responded.

 As a consequence, despite being cleared for release, Abdullatif now faces indefinite detention at the mercy of the Trump Administration.